ezratturner/FortuneTeller/README.md

 ![testreports](https://user-images.githubusercontent.com/82107035/123155818-792eef00-d460-11eb-9cf3-b5be5ca419d4.png)

 ## Deployment and Automation
 Moving to the cloud has a variety of benefits.
 It is flexible, scalable, secure and disaster recovery will keep information safe - saving time and money.
 QA has provided me with a solid foundation about cloud, deployment and automation and using tools such as Ansible, Terraform, Windows, Linux and Azure's core services to support these processes.

-4 different App Services Created in Azure.
+For the purpose of the project I used Windows, Terraform, and Azure's portal to create my resource groups and app services.

 <img width="858" alt="app services" src="https://user-images.githubusercontent.com/82107035/123169211-e21e6300-d470-11eb-814e-54d2761b62da.PNG">

-I used GitHub Actions to deploy my webapp - this is a workflow automation tool which has CI/CD built into it.
+I used Visual Studio and GitHub Actions to deploy my webapp - this is a workflow automation tool which has CI/CD built into it.
 This means the the github user can trigger a workflow run if there's a new commit, branch or pull request.

 <img width="519" alt="fortunedeployment" src="https://user-images.githubusercontent.com/82107035/123155923-982d8100-d460-11eb-8b3a-c901c8d11bc8.PNG">